-An easy make-ahead dessert
+Honey Panna Cotta is an easy make-ahead dessert

 That’s because it can be made ahead — up to three days ahead.
 Fact is, it must be made ahead to allow time to set.
 This silky, cool, eggless custard-like dessert, typically served molded or in wine glasses, is as refreshing on a summer night as it is comforting in winter.

 Panna Cotta or PannaCotta, the dessert recipe you’ve been looking for!

 However you spell it, it is a blue ribbon winner!

 Cooked cream may sound as exciting as rice pudding, but when you’re served Panna Cotta in Italy, it’s unlikely you’ll think meh.